 The Difference Between Clinical and Counseling Psychology

 Clinical psychologists and counseling psychologists share many functions.
 For example, both groups of psychologists provide psychotherapy and participate in research.
-They’re employed in similar settings, such as universities, community health clinics, hospitals and private practice.
+They’re employed in similar settings, such as universities and college counseling centers, community health clinics, hospitals, and private practice.
 When it comes to licensure, there’s also no difference between the groups—clinical psychologists and counseling psychologists are both considered “licensed psychologists” in all 50 states.